About Magic Filters

 Peter Rowlands exploring a shipwreck.
 Taken with Magic Filter. © Alex Mustard (2006)

 We sold our first filter (the original Magic) on 15th August 2005 and have now sold them to underwater photographers in more than 60 countries.
-We also currently have 11 respected underwater photography dealers stocking our filters.
-In August 2006 we introduced our second filter, the Auto-Magic, which is designed to make filter photography point and shoot simple with digital compact cameras.
-And in October 2006 we introduced our third line, the Greenwater Magic, which is designed for use in green temperate waters.
+We also currently have 24 respected underwater photography dealers stocking our filters.
+Our range has now grown and we sell four filters: the original Magic for SLRs and EVIL cameras in blue waters, the Auto-Magic, which is Magic filter specially formulated for digital compact cameras and available in gel or external mounting form, and the Greenwater Magic, which is designed for use in green temperate waters.

 We have tried to price our filters reasonably so that all underwater photographers can afford to give this new technique a go.
-Magic filters start at just £19, plus a small postage and packing charge (£2.00) that covers delivery to anywhere in the world.
+All our gel filters are full optical quality polyester filters made only for us to our exact recipes that we have refined through taking pictures underwater.
+Magic filters start at just £22 (GBP), plus a small postage and packing charge (£3.50-8.00 depending on order size) that covers delivery to anywhere in the world.

 Bigeye on reef.
 Auto-Magic. © Peter Rowlands (2006)